 Rubbish is generally collected in the parish on Wednesdays.

-For further information visit the MK Council website here.
+For general information about Waste & Re-cycling services visit the MK Council website here.

 St. Mary’s Church